History of Riyadh in Timeline

 Riyadh

 Riyadh is the capital and largest city of Saudi Arabia, also serving as the capital of the Riyadh Province and the center of the Riyadh Governorate.
-Situated on the eastern bank of Wadi Hanifa, the modern metropolis developed primarily in the 1950s after the dismantling of the walled town's defenses, which originated in the 18th century.
+Situated on the eastern bank of Wadi Hanifa, the modern city's development largely began in the 1950s after the original walled town's defensive structures were removed.
+It emerged as an offshoot of this 18th-century settlement.

 In 1902, Ibn Saud retrieved his ancestral kingdom of Najd.

-In 1926, Ibn Saud consolidated his rule by the final Saudi conquest of Hejaz.
+By 1926, Ibn Saud consolidated his rule with the final Saudi conquest of Hejaz.

 In September 1932, Ibn Saud named his kingdom 'Saudi Arabia' with Riyadh as the capital.